 Medication Assisted Treatment

-MAT has been shown to:
+MAT has been shown for:

-• Improve patient survival
+• Improve patient quality of life

 • Increase retention in treatment